-Our fit-for-purpose ROCK® platform with its versatile features enables generation of multi-specific antibodies with appropriate properties for tailored treatment including half-life, tissue distribution and optimal tumor and immune cell targeting.
+Our fit-for-purpose ROCK® platform with its versatile features enables generation of multi-specific antibodies with specific properties tailored to a given indication, including half-life, tissue distribution and optimal tumor and immune cell targeting.

 Our innate cell engagers bind to innate cells (natural killer cells and macrophages) via the CD16A-binding domain, while binding simultaneously to specific tumor cells.

 Tailoring tetravalent, bispecific innate cell engagers to specific indications